Spending Money on Getting Fit: A Review of the YMCA

 Our local branch has over 6,000 members, employing almost 150 people.
 The first Y in our area opened in 1904, and it's been a central part of the community for over a century.
 The Y moved into an upgraded facility about 20 years ago allowing for tremendous growth in membership and programming.

 Fitness Programs for Adults

 It offers a full room of cardio equipment – ellipticals, bikes, treadmills, stair climbing machines, rowing machines, and more.
-There is also a circuit of weight machines for strength training and all kinds of free weights.
+There's also a circuit of weight machines for strength training and all kinds of free weights.

 My YMCA has a variety of membership categories.
 They also have a “passport” option including unlimited visits to some regional YMCA's.
 This Y is also part of the Nationwide YMCA program allowing a member to visit other participating YMCA's when the member is traveling.